FAQs

 Q. Are the bike rentals near the trailhead or will we need to transport the bikes in our vehicle?

 A. The nearest bike rentals are available at Lookout Pass Ski Area which opperates the concession for the trail.
 The Ski Area is located at I-90 Exit 0, Right Smack on the Idaho/Montana state line.
 This is about 7 miles from the East Portal of the St. Paul Pass ("Taft") Tunnel.
-Mountain bikes, Comfort bikes, Tag-a-longs, Tandems, 3-Wheeled Recumbents (for physically or balance impaired), Burley trailers for young children who are not able to pedal (roughly used for ages up to 5 years), children's bikes, helmets and lights are all available at the Lookout Pass Rental Shop.
-We recently started a bike delivery service so you can pay a little extra to have any rental bike we offer transported from Lookout to the trailhead at East Portal.
+Mountain bikes, Comfort bikes, Tag-a-longs, Tandems, 3-Wheeled Recumbents (for physically or balance impaired), Burley trailers for young children who are not able to pedal (roughly used for ages 3 to 5 years), children's bikes, helmets and lights are all available at the Lookout Pass Rental Shop.
+We also operate a bike delivery service so you can pay a little extra to have any rental bike we offer transported from Lookout to the trailhead at East Portal.

 Q. If we need to transport the bikes, how far away is the trailhead and do you have racks available that can carry several bikes?